-Grasshopper Pie is a vintage no bake pie recipe made with chocolate cookie crumb crust, lighty minty filling frozen to a cool, refreshing dessert.
+Grasshopper Pie is a vintage No Bake pie recipe made with chocolate cookie crumb crust, and light minty frozen marshmallow Creme de Menthe filling.
+This refreshing dessert is great all year round.
 Easily made gluten-free or regular.

 As a contribution to the gathering I was asked to bring a dessert.
 For whatever reason I immediately thought of Grasshopper Pie.
 To me it was one of those era-specific dishes that went away as the age shifted to a new tide.
 I think it must have been looked at as fairly gourmet, sophisticated, and very clever at the time.
 She served Cherries Jubilee, another classic dessert that has stood the test of time.